projectglow/glow/docs/source/etl/variant-data.rst

 .. important:: The VCF reader uses the 0-start, half-open (zero-based) coordinate system.

 You can save a DataFrame as a VCF file, which you can then read with other tools.
-To write a DataFrame as a single VCF file specify the format ``"com.databricks.bigvcf"``:
+To write a DataFrame as a single VCF file specify the format ``"bigvcf"``:

 .. code-block:: py